-The date of service is the day when the subpoena is deposited in the United States mail, or is deposited with a private delivery service that will provide a record showing the date it was tendered to the delivery service, or is delivered in person.
+The date of service is the day when the subpoena is deposited in the U.S. mail, is deposited with a private delivery service that will provide a record showing the date it was tendered to the delivery service, or is delivered in person.
 NLRB Rules and Regulations, Sec.
 102.112.
-See also Best Western City View Motor Inn, above.
+See also Best Western, above.